jefponte/ASPTest/README.md

 # Desafio PHP - ASPTest

-Using SQLite database and Symfony console commands to be used within Docker containers
+Using SQLite database and Symfony console commands to be used within Docker.

 ## Requirements